MosesSupposes/Purescript-By-Example/text/chapter7.md

 The `Either String` applicative functor only provides the first error encountered.
 Given the input here, we would prefer to see two errors - one for the missing first name, and a second for the missing last name.

-There is another applicative functor which is provided by the `purescript-validation` library.
+There is another applicative functor which is provided by the `validation` library.
 This functor is called `V`, and it provides the ability to return errors in any _semigroup_.
 For example, we can use `V (Array String)` to return an array of `String`s as errors, concatenating new errors onto the end of the array.

 The `Data.AddressBook.Validation` module uses the `V (Array String)` applicative functor to validate the data structures in the `Data.AddressBook` module.